4 Tips for Managing Employee Benefit Costs

 4. Communicate how to use the benefits

-Employees rely on employers to help them understand their benefits and know how to use them.
-Investing time and resources to educate workers about their coverage will lead to healthier, happier and more satisfied workers.
+Employees rely on you to help them understand their benefits and know how to use them.
+Investing time and resources to educate employees about their coverage will lead to healthier, happier and more satisfied workers.
 They will be more likely to use their plans, which can save them money on health care costs.

-Consider these tips to communicate with employees better:
+Consider these tips to better communicate the value of your employee benefits:

-a) Develop a communications strategy to reach employees in each demographic group.
+• Develop a communications strategy to educate employees on their benefits.
 Ask employees for input on any benefits they find confusing.
-Then use this feedback to design clear messaging and adjust it to the needs of each demographic group.
+Then use this feedback to design clear messaging and consider adjusting it to the needs of each demographic group.
 Create a calendar to share messages and plan to send one at least monthly.

 Was this article helpful?
 Yes / No